 Stacy gave her first cooking demonstration—Chinese Eggdrop Soup—at the age of 9 for her local 4-H group.
 It was Stacy’s early interest in food history that led her to research her cousin Anna Botsford Comstock (1854 – 1930).
 At age 11, Stacy gave a presentation on “Anna B.”(as she’s known in the family), the mother of nature study in America, to the Cattaraugus-New Albion Historical Society.
 Stacy’s family farm was located about mid-way between the farm where cousin Anna B. grew up and the farm where Stacy’s great-grandfather grew experimental crops for Cornell University.

 College took Stacy to Rochester where she met her future husband, composer Dr. Daniel Koontz.
 His career as a professor brought them to Southampton College (now Stony Brook Southampton), where Stacy studied creative writing at the graduate level with Jules Feiffer, Roger Rosenblatt and Richard Reeves.

-Stacy is currently at work on a Hamptons-centric cookbook with co-author Hillary Davis, for an April 2020 release.
+Stacy is currently at work revising "The Hamptons Kitchen," with co-author Hillary Davis, for an April 2020 release.